Warshi7819/DVDCollectR/README.md

 <img src="DVDCollectRWeb/Screenshots/Settings.png" height="400px" />

 To get an API key for free you just need to register a user on their page.
-Once the data is fetched you will see Average Vote and number of votes in the results - in this case an average of 8.2 of 10 of a total of 14 506 votes:
+Once the data is fetched you will see the average vote and number of votes in the results - in this case an average of 8.2 of 10 of a total of 14 506 votes:

 <img src="DVDCollectRWeb/Screenshots/ratings.png" width="400px" />